pcal43/pico8/pico8-home/README.md

 - add layered tile rendering (so items can go inside boxes)
 - edge wrap
 - add pistons
+- maybe brakes shouldn't display red after win, just looks ugly with green

-ok, the way the collision thing needs to work is: each item has a 4 element array, one per direction.  when figuring out next moves, have to remember on a per-direction basis which ways are 'bad' so you can start eliminating them.
+ok, the way the collision thing needs to work is: each item has a 4 element array, one per direction.  when figuring out next moves, have to remember on a per-direction basis which ways are 'bad' so you can start eliminating them. actually no you just need to build a priority tree properly

 ## more tiles
 - sensor-filter.  sensor that only pulses when specific item type enters?